Ranking and Unranking Restricted Permutations: Abstract

 \section{Abstract}

 We discuss efficient methods for unranking derangements and m\'enage permutations.
-That is, given a list of these restricted permutations in lexicographic order, we will provide an algorithm to efficiently extract the $k$-th permutation from the list.
+That is, we will provide an algorithm to efficiently extract the $k$-th earliest such permutation under the lexicographic ordering.
 We will show that this problem can be reduced to the problem of computing the number of restricted permutations with a given prefix, and then we will use rook theory to solve this counting problem.
 This has applications to combinatorics, probability, statistics, and modeling.